jahreh/source/README.md

 # source
 Since I am unable to use Wikis, this will provide sources for the different projects (for the time being)

-This will only provide the codes used on the differnt discord projects I run such as:
+This will only provide the codes used on the different discord projects I run such as:
 1. QNix.py
 2. Lisa.js